slavrd/packer-vagrant-docker/README.md

 Tests are run after Packer successfully generated the Vagrant box.

-Make sure that box with name `remove ubuntu-docker-virtualbox-test` is not already added to vagrant.
+Make sure that box with name `ubuntu-docker-virtualbox-test` is not already added to vagrant.
 Run `vagrant box list` to view added boxes.
 If this box exists run the last, optional command to remove it.

 * `bundle exec kitchen converge` - will add the generated box to Vagrant and will start the VM.
 * `bundle exec kitchen verify` - will run the `inspec` tests in the VM.